 Sangano and Cabo Ledo

 Almost 100 km south to Luanda and without any city closer, you have the beaches of Sangano and Cabo Ledo.
 Both beaches are in a bay, have perfect yellow sand and beautiful blue seawater.

 hile most people prefer Cabo Ledo, I actually like Sangano more, the trees on the beach give it a very cool look and provide a nice shade.
 The summer sun in Angola is way too hot for me 🙂

 These beaches are usually full of expats on Saturdays and Sundays because it’s used as a weekend retreat.
 It is possible to spend the night there.
 The biggest downside is the horrible traffic you get at the end of the day returning to Luanda.

 Porto Amboim is halfway from Luanda to Benguela.
 We have never spent a whole day by the beach here, only made a stopover to have lunch on our way to Lobito/Benguela.
 It looked like a fantastic place to get away from Luanda.
 The beach itself is far from crowded, had warm water and soft yellow sand.

 Restinga in Lobito

 If you think Luanda is lucky to have Cape Island, you probably never heard of Restinga… Restinga is just like the island of Luanda… only better.
 Restinga is a slightly smaller 5 km long and has little traffic (which is sometimes a problem in the Island), the sand and water are a bit cleaner than in the Capital city and, as always in Angola, warm.
-As expected you get the usual restaurants and bars but less than in Luanda, of course.
+As expected you get the usual restaurants and bars where you can eat and drink, but at a smaller price and with fewer options than in Luanda, of course.